codecasts/php-alpine/README.md

 > Each version is available on a separate repository, choose the one you want and follow the instructions below:

-## Repository Conflicts

-In some cases, the packages on the repositories may present conflicts with official packages.

-To solve that, each page was aliases as `php-name`, without the `7` indicator.

-Considering this, all installs are now encouraged to reference the virtual names when installing.

-The examples on this documentation are now updated to reflect this decision.

-The original names are kept, and it should not break working scripts.

 ## Snippets